marcojakob/code.makery.ch/collections/library/javafx-8-tutorial-fr-part3.md

 </pre>

 <div class="alert alert-info">
-Untuk lebih banyak contoh bagaimana menggunakan DIalogs baca <a class="alert-link" href="/blog/javafx-8-dialogs/">JavaFX 8 Dialogs</a>.
+For more examples on how to use Dialogs read <a class="alert-link" href="/blog/javafx-8-dialogs/">JavaFX 8 Dialogs</a>.
 </div>